zhengthomastang/zhengthomastang.github.io/_pages/about.md

 ## <i class="fa fa-fw fa-rss "></i> Recent News ##

 <ul style="width: auto; height: 300px; overflow: auto">
+  <li> <b>[Sep.
+2020]</b> It’s Day 1 for <a href="https://blog.aboutamazon.com/innovation/introducing-amazon-one-a-new-innovation-to-make-everyday-activities-effortless">Amazon One</a>.
+This is the first project I have worked on since joining Amazon.</li>

   <li> <b>[May 2020]</b> The source code of our ICCV 2019 paper titled "PAMTRI: Pose-Aware Multi-Task Learning for Vehicle Re-Identification Using Highly Randomized Synthetic Data" was made publicly available on <a href="https://github.com/NVlabs/PAMTRI">GitHub</a>.</li>

   <li> <b>[Nov.
 2019]</b> As an organizing committee member, our proposal for the 4th AI City Challenge Workshop was accepted to <a href="http://cvpr2020.thecvf.com/">CVPR 2020</a>.</li>